bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 | `orig`         | A (potentially unique) per-image space.
 Useful for describing the source of transforms from an input image to a target space. |
 | URI or path    | This can be used to point to a specific file.
 Paths are written relative to the root of the derivative dataset.               |

-In the case of images with multiple references, a data dictionary must link the relevant structures to reference files.
+In the case of images with multiple references, an [object][] must link the relevant structures to reference files.
 If a single volumetric reference is used for multiple structures, the `VolumeReference` key MAY be used to reduce duplication.
 For CIFTI-2 images, the relevant structures are BrainStructure values defined in the BrainModel elements found in the CIFTI-2 header.